corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/ledger/notaries/_index.md

 | Signatures                        | Hidden                    |
 | Transaction metadata              | Fully visible             |

-The protocol also record the calling party’s identity in the form of its X.500 Distinguished Name.
+The protocol also records the calling party’s identity in the form of its X.500 Distinguished Name.

 [1] A state reference is composed of the issuing transaction’s ID and the state’s position in the outputs.
 It does not reveal what kind of state it is or its contents.